lemberck/DataViz-San_Francisco_Crime_Choropleth_Map/README.md

   and then apply the Choropleth Map.

-  PS: As GitHub is not currently compatible with Folium package, we can see the resulting interactive map using https://nbviewer.jupyter.org/ .
+  PS: As GitHub is not currently compatible with Folium package, we can see the resulting **interactive map** by pasting the notebook link into **https://nbviewer.jupyter.org/**
-  A screenshot is also uploaded of the resulting map
+  A screenshot is also uploaded of the resulting map.

   **Results:**